 Whether to involve a child in the ADR process, and the appropriate means for this involvement, is a discretionary matter for the ADR practitioner.

-At the conclusion of the joint ADR session the ADR practitioner will prepare a report for submission to each participant in the ADR and executive staff of the referring diocesan agency.
+At the conclusion of the joint ADR conference, the ADR practitioner will prepare a report for submission to each participant and executive staff of the referring diocesan agency.

-At the conclusion of the joint ADR session the ADR practitioner may prepare a report for submission to executive diocesan staff to offer systemic or operational recommendations.
+At the conclusion of the joint ADR conference the ADR practitioner may prepare a report for submission to executive diocesan staff to offer systemic or operational recommendations.